How to create a cool, personal, effective page to raise money for charities that are important to you!

 Option 2: From the charity’s Mightycause page

 If you’re able to find the charity’s Mightycause page through search or via direct link, you can bypass some of the steps above by creating a fundraiser directly from their page.
-Once you’re on your organization’s page, scroll down and click the blue “Start a Fundraiser” button:
+Once you’re on your organization’s page, click the “Fundraise” button next to the Donate button.

-When you click “Start a Fundraiser” from your organization page, Mightycause automatically links your fundraiser to the charity, so you won’t need to pick the charity when you’re setting up your page.
+When you click “Fundraise” from your organization page, Mightycause automatically links your fundraiser to the charity, so you won’t need to pick the charity when you’re setting up your page.
 You just need to follow a few steps to create your page.

 Choose how much you want to raise: